oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/resource-settings.md

 There's no memory or CPU limit configured by default in samples and so the default QoS for sample WebLogic Server Pod's is `burstable`.

-If you wish to set resource requests or limits differently on a sample Domain YAML file or template, see [Setting resource requests and limits in a Domain resource](#setting-resource-requests-and-limits-in-a-domain-resource).
+If you wish to set resource requests or limits differently on a sample Domain YAML file or template, see [Setting resource requests and limits in a Domain or Cluster resource](#setting-resource-requests-and-limits-in-a-domain-or-cluster-resource).
 Or, for samples that generate their Domain resource using an "inputs" YAML file, see the `serverPodMemoryRequest`, `serverPodMemoryLimit`, `serverPodCpuRequest`, and `serverPodCpuLimit` parameters in the sample's `create-domain.sh` inputs file.

-#### Configuring CPU affinity
+## Configuring CPU affinity

 A Kubernetes hosted WebLogic Server may exhibit high lock contention in comparison to an on-premises deployment.
 This lock contention may be due to a lack of CPU cache affinity or scheduling latency when workloads move between different CPU cores.